 Ever got stuck trying to do complex multiplications in Excel?
 Do you wish to learn how to multiply in Excel like a pro even though you’re a complete beginner?
 If yes, you’ve come to the right place.

 Whether you’re a student, a working professional, or simply looking to manage your finances better, this skill will be helpful for you now and in the future.

-Excel offers three different ways for users to multiply numbers in mere seconds.
-Even beginner Excel users can learn how to create and seamlessly apply formulas.
+Excel offers three different ways to multiply numbers in mere seconds.
+So, let’s learn how to create and seamlessly apply multiplication formulas in Excel.

 These first two methods allow you to quickly multiply numbers in both a single cell and multiple cells using a basic formula.

 1. Open Microsoft Excel and select any empty cell.

 2. Type an equal sign (=) in the selected cell, followed by the numbers you want to multiply with an asterisk between them.

 Type an equal sign followed by the numbers you wish to multiply, separated by an asterisk